lingaesh7-stack/MODULE-3/README.md

 }
 ```
 **output**

 <img width="743" height="117" alt="image" src="https://github.com/user-attachments/assets/8aec992d-5091-43ab-aa6e-2757d25496cd" />

 **Result:**

  The program sorts the entered array elements in ascending order and displays the sorted array.
 ---

-5.### Program: Count Even and Odd Numbers in an Array
+# 5.Program: Count Even and Odd Numbers in an Array

 **Aim:**
 To write a C program that reads an array of integers and counts the number of even and odd elements using loops.